-- a.
-The Group has elected to present comprehensive income using a 'one-statement' approach.
-For an illustration of the alternative 'two-statement' approach, see Appendix II. - b.
+a.
+The Group has elected to present comprehensive income under a 'one-statement' approach.
+For an illustration of the alternative 'two-statement' approach, see Appendix II.

 NZ IAS 1 requires the separate presentation of specific line items in the statement of profit or loss.
 The Group has not presented certain line items because during the reporting period it did not have events or transactions to be reflected in those line items.
-See footnotes (c) and (d) below for specific considerations related to separate presentation of line items in the statement of profit or loss. - NZ IFRS 15.113, NZ IAS 1.29-30, 85, Insights 4.2.480.25 - In our view, an entity is not required to present revenue from contracts with customers as a separate line item in the statement of profit or loss and may aggregate it with other types of revenue considering the requirements in NZ IAS 1.
+See footnotes (c) and (d) below for specific considerations related to separate presentation of line items in the statement of profit or loss.

-However, in providing a separate disclosure of revenue from contracts with customers either in the notes or in the statement of profit or loss we believe that an entity should not include amounts that do not fall in the scope of NZ IFRS 15 (see Note 8). - NZ IAS 1.82(a), Insights 7.10.70.20 - d.
+NZ IFRS 15.113, NZ IAS 1.29-30, 85, Insights 4.2.480.25 In our view, an entity is not required to present revenue from contracts with customers as a separate line item in the statement of profit or loss and may aggregate it with other types of revenue considering the requirements in NZ IAS 1.
+However, in providing a separate disclosure of revenue from contracts with customers - either in the notes or in the statement of profit or loss - we believe that an entity should not include amounts that do not fall in the scope of NZ IFRS 15 (see Note 8).

+NZ IAS 1.82(a), Insights 7.10.70.20

+- d.
 The Group has presented interest income on financial assets that are subsequently measured at amortised cost or FVOCI as part of 'finance income' because it does not consider it as part of its revenue-generating activities.
-If the interest income, calculated using the effective interest method, constituted revenue, then the entity would be required to separately present that income as interest revenue in the statement of profit or loss and OCI.
+If the interest income, calculated under the effective interest method, constituted revenue, then the entity would be required to separately present that income as interest revenue in the statement of profit or loss and OCI.
 In our view, an entity may present interest income from other financial assets in another revenue line item if it arises in the course of the entity's ordinary activities. - NZ IAS 1.99-100 e.
 The Group has elected to analyse expenses recognised in profit or loss based on functions within the Group.
 Alternatively, an entity may present the analysis based on nature if this presentation provides information that is reliable and more relevant.
-The analysis may also be presented in the notes.
+The analysis may also be presented in the notes. - © 2023 KPMG, a New Zealand partnership and a member firm of the KPMG global organisation of independent member firms affiliated with KPMG International Limited, a private English company limited by guarantee.
+All rights reserved.
+The KPMG name and logo are trademarks used under licence by the independent firms of the KPMG global organisation.